How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 8. Using a Different Network

-If the Spectrum WiFi pause is preventing you from accessing the internet, and you have access to another network, such as a mobile hotspot, you can switch to that instead.
+If the Spectrum WiFi pause is preventing you from accessing the internet, and you have access to another network, such as a mobile hotspot, you can switch to that instead, subject to any applicable policies.

 How it works:

-• By connecting to a different network, you avoid the restrictions of the paused WiFi.
+• Connecting to a different network avoids restrictions applied by the paused router.

 Steps: